 While many of the neighborhoods and their boundaries are accurate (at least from SpokanePlanner’s perspective), there are numerous official neighborhood boundaries that are either too broad, too influenced by irrational politics, or are not geographically accurate.
 Thus, SpokanePlanner’s list is a bit different than the official one.
 I’d like to think my neighborhoods are a better reflection of the city’s official definitions, though that is up for debate.

 What can you say about the “neighborhood” that surrounds the airport?
 It was annexed by the city a few years ago and for good reason – growing tax revenue.
 Although there are a handful of homes scattered about, the flight paths and crash zones and natural scab-lands of the West Plains – the westerly plateau that overlooks Spokane – aren’t conducive to shaping a scene from a Dickens’ novel.
-In short, it’s just ugly up there.
+In short, it’s just ugly up there with a lot of nuisances.
 But a great place to do business, nevertheless.

 Bemiss neighborhood is similar to Lidgerwood (below) in many ways – its grid street system is a great asset, mostly modest homes, an abundance of petty crime, and a generally unremarkable character due to lack of investment.
 There are, of course, cures for what ails both neighborhoods.
 A great, affordable place to start is adding more color, whether it’s tree planting or painting new bike lanes a whacky shade of purple, steps ought to be taken to start establishing an improved sense of place for both Bemiss and Lidgerwood.